DiogoR404/MetaData262/computation/README.md

 ## Version computation
 very similar to builtIns computation just change for the full computation to `node version.js`

+For the dynamic computation it is possible to run:
+- only with the engines corresponding to the latest verion `python3 dynamic.py -lastversion`
+- only one of the engines `python3 dynamic.py -engine [engineName]`

 ## run "manually"
 - `node official/search_metadata_from_test262.js`
 - `node version/version.js`